My first suggestion is that you take the train. The old Dunedin railway

 photographs.

-seeing the road snake away over the small hills into the empty distance while the train chugs off back to
+and seeing the road snake away over the small hills into the empty distance while the train chugs off back to civilisation.

 The cycle purist will, however, take the high road to Middlemarch, and I mean the high road, for this highway is